Winter Walking: Making It Work

-It's the winter walker's dilemma: to venture outside into the cold for a workout, or stay toasty warm on an indoor gym track or home treadmill.
+It's the winter walker's dilemma: to venture outside into the cold for a workout, or stay toasty warm on a home treadmill.

 Thankfully, just because it's cold outside doesn't mean your walking routine has to undergo a temporary freeze.